storytold/k4a-sys-temp/README.md

 k4a-sys
 -------
-A bingden wrapper for the Azure Kinect Sensor SDK, which works on both Linux and Windows.
+A bingden wrapper for the Azure Kinect Sensor SDK, which should work on both Linux and Windows.

 Vendors the compiled SDK libs from version 1.3.

+On linux you need to install `libk4a1.3` to be able to use `libk4a.so` and `libdepthengine.so`.

+On windows you need to install the Sensor SDK to able to have the `libdepthengine.dll`.

+One future wish is to statically compile the SDK into this library, which would require modifying the SDK's build to output a static library we could link against.

-At the moment I have compiled the sdk on both Linux and Windows and added the `include`s and dynamic libraries by hand to the `vendor` folder.
-It might be possible to compile libk4a from source in the future, but it looks time consuming.
+It also might be possible to compile libk4a from source in the future, but it looks time consuming.

 Examples